harshvardhansb/TourGuide/README.md

  A simple application made using HTML, CSS, JavaScript.

-## What you can Contribute?
+## How you can Contribute?

 There is always something to contribute for everyone.
 In this project, you can add your favourite place to visit as a card to the website!
-Or maybe you didn't like the line that you are reading right now and want to change it!
+Or maybe you don't like the line that you are reading right now and want to change it!
 Well, why not?

 We appreciate all kinds of contributions from core-code contributions to non-code contributions like fixing the site, suggesting a feature, raising an issue, etc.

 ## How to Contribute?

-Contributing to TourGuide is a cake-walk as long as you follow the below steps 😉
+Contributing to TourGuide is a cake-walk as long as you follow the steps below 😉

 1. Choose a destination whose card you want to contribute, make sure it's not there on the site yet
 2. `Fork` the repository